AviatrixSystems/Docs/HowTos/firewall_network_faq.rst

 to deploy a firewall for certain VPCs.
 FireNet provides the network solution that simplifies firewall deployment and scale.

  1. Deploy the Aviatrix FireNet in a special Security Domain with a Firewall Domain attribute.
  #.
 If a Security Domain has a connection policy to the Firewall Domain, then traffic going in and out of each VPC member in that Security Domain will first be forwarded to the Firewall for inspection.
 In other words, the connection policy specifies which domain (or a group of VPCs) will be inspected by the firewall.
+See `Domain-based inspection <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html#a-domain-based-inspection>`_.
  #.
 Alternatively, starting in Release 6.3 you can specify inspection based on pairs of Connection Policies.
+See `Connection-based inspection <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html#b-connection-based-inspection>`_.

 What are the use cases for FireNet?
 -------------------------------------